lukasmartinelli/ghrr/README.md

 ```

 To receive all events you can hook onto the `/events` namespace
-and subscribe to a [specific Github Event](https://developer.github.com/v3/activity/events/types/).
+and subscribe to a [specific GitHub Event](https://developer.github.com/v3/activity/events/types/).
 Please use lower case for subscribing to the event types.

 ```javascript
 var url = 'http://ghrr.gq:80/events';